-Your project will be considered to discharge to a Category 1 or 2 water if the first surface water to which you discharge is identified by the state as a Category 1 or 2 water.
+Your project discharges to a Category 1 or 2 water if the first surface water to which you discharge is a Category 1 or 2 water as identified by the state.
 For discharges that enter a storm sewer system prior to discharge, the first surface water to which you discharge is the water body that receives the storm water discharge from the storm sewer system.
-Please refer to water quality information at http://mapserv.utah.gov/surfacewaterquality/
+Please refer to water quality information at https://enviro.deq.utah.gov/.